turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 ## Overview

-We've briefly touched on quite a few JavaScript concepts, now is our time to dive deeper and ensure we're all on the same page about some concepts in particular.
+We've briefly touched on quite a few JavaScript concepts, now is our time to dive deeper and ensure we're all on the same page moving forward.

 ## JavaScript Objects

 What do we mean when we say "JavaScript object"?
 An object in JavaScript is a collection of properties, and a property is an association between a name (or key) and a value.
 A property's value can be a function, in which case the property is known as a method.

-How do we create new objects in JavaScript land?
+How do we create new objects in JavaScript?
 You can define an object in a few different ways.
 First of all, you can define an object literal by simply creating what may look like a Ruby hash:

 ```js
 var penelope = { firstName: "Penelope", age: 88 }